rioastamal/shdir-listing/README.md

 ### Running in Dry Run mode.

 In Dry Run mode no file will be written.
-So you can make sure that all the action correct before running the real one.
+So you can make sure that all the action are correct before running the real one.
 Taken from previous example add an option switch `-r`.

 ```
 $ bash ./shdir-listing -d 1 -r ~/website